Following are recycling guidelines for Shaker Heights.

 Why do plastics have numbers inside recycling symbols if they’re not recyclable?

+A number inside a recycling symbol does not mean an item should be tossed into your recycling bucket.
 The numbers on plastic containers are resin codes used by the plastics industry to identify the type of plastic used to make the container.
-Not all plastics with the 1-7 symbol are recyclable.
-See the chart below from the Cuyahoga County Solid Waste District.
+Unfortunately, given the current problems in the recycling market (see above) not all plastics with the 1-7 symbol are recyclable at this time.

 Can some materials not allowed in a residential recycling bucket be recycled elsewhere?